If you want to create an effective charity, how do you know if it is effective?

 Imagine that I’m a fundraiser for GiveWell top charities.
 How do I know whether I’m effective?
 What if I told you that I was able to send out over one million cold contact fundraising emails in 2015?
 Would you think I’m an effective fundraiser?

 Sure, it’s likely that emails lead to donations and that more emails likely means more donations.
 But without tracking any sort of metric of whether people are (a) opening the email, (b) clicking the donate link, and (c) actually making a donation through that link, it’s impossible to tell.
 Only by measuring actual donations made can we truly measure or impact.

 The Case of the Charity Club

 Imagine I created a college group called “Charity Club” where we had monthly meetings about donations and career choice.
-In 2015, we got 100 new members and held ten meetings with an average attendance of thirty. ...How do I know if this project was effective?
+In 2015, we got 100 new members and held ten meetings with an average attendance of thirty.
+Does this mean "Charity Club" was effective?

 Sure people attending meetings about donating to effective causes is likely a good thing.
 But attending meetings about donations is not good in itself… instead what matters is people actually making effective donations.
 So we instead should measure the actual donation habits of club members.

 But what if club members were just more likely to donate, entirely irrespective of the existence of the club?
 Ideally we would measure counterfactual impact by randomly only taking some of the interested people into the club and measure their donation habits relative to the people who weren’t allowed in the club. ...But chances are that this RCT is not very practical.